 When an immediate adjustment is made, the new date chosen will be used as the billing date of the subscription starting immediately, and the first billing will be prorated as needed.

-For instance, let’s assume that your customer signs up for your product under a monthly plan on June 5 and requests a billing date of the 15th.
-The immediate adjustment will have the following effects:
+For instance, let’s assume that your customer signs up for your product under a monthly plan on June 5 but your organisation decided to bill the customers on the 15th of every month.
+Then, the immediate adjustment will have the following effects:

 The first billing cycle of this subscription will charge for the product used between June 5 and June 15.